CodeSpace-Edu/codespace-learning-journal/week-4/activity-c.md

 ### Instructions: 📃

 1. **Preparation:** Create a set of flashcards with Javascript terms.
+There's no need to get fancy, these can be written on simple scraps of paper.
 Write the term on one side of the card and its definition and a brief example of its usage on the other side.
 You can start with around 20-30 terms, including things like "Variable", "Array", "Function", "Object", etc.

 2. **Study Session:** Spend 10-15 minutes each day reviewing these flashcards.
 Shuffle the cards each time to vary the order.